Shah The Great, The Real Story

 Then go to the IPC Club's "Comments on IPC Website Room",

 create a respond topic (Re: ------) and state your mind:

 on IPC Website Room

-recommend this valuable historical book:
+recommend these valuable historical books: